talk2frank/githubpages/README.md

 `npm install gh-pages --save-dev`

-The scripts within the project package.json file was then updated to automate deployment:
+The script within the project package.json file was then updated to automate deployment:

 ```
 "scripts":{}